A Thesis Conclusion on the Research of Handwriting Analysis Based on the Slope of Lines.

 When is Handwriting Analysis Used?

-Handwriting analysis is the “inference of character from a person's handwriting.” (graphology) Handwriting analysis is used in the court room as forensic evidence (Heinecke 38), in jury selection(Jaksic 2), and by human resources sections of companies when they are hiring new employees (JOBS).
-These sectors hire handwriting analysis consultants who judge the handwriting according the pressure used when writing, the slope of the letters, the angles of the curves, space between words and the fluid or shakiness of the the words (Heinecke 2).
+Handwriting analysis is the “inference of character from a person's handwriting.” (graphology) Handwriting analysis is used in the courtroom as forensic evidence (Heinecke 38), in jury selection(Jaksic 2), and by human resources sections of companies when they are hiring new employees (JOBS).
+These sectors hire handwriting analysis consultants who judge the handwriting according to the pressure used when writing, the slope of the letters, the angles of the curves, space between words and the fluid or shakiness of the words (Heinecke 2).
 After carefully looking at these factors, a certified handwriting analyst can tell specific traits that the writer has.